 If you merely want to perform descriptive analysis, you only need quantitative data, like sales statistics and demographics, which can come from website visits, online or in-store purchases, social media follows and likes, or number ranked/multiple choice surveys.

 You can go much deeper, however, into diagnostic and predictive analyses when you collect qualitative data.
-This is generally text data that can come from online product reviews, social media comments, emails, and more.
+This is generally text data that can come from online product reviews, social media comments, customer journey tools, emails, and more.
 Web scraping and text mining tools allow you to collect (and analyze) mentions of your brand wherever they may appear, 24/7 and in real time.

 Quantitative data is pre-organized and can be transferred to spreadsheets or other model calculators, then you simply manipulate columns and rows to organize by different aspects.
 But qualitative data, usually unstructured text full of ideas and opinions, needs to first be structured.

 Text analysis uses advanced algorithms and techniques, like natural language processing (NLP) to break down and organize human language, so that it can be analyzed by machine learning tools.
 You no longer have to rely on costly, time-consuming, and, ultimately, much less accurate manual data analysis.